 At least 7 people were killed as a giant storm system hits the Southern U.S.

-SELMA, Ala. — A giant, swirling storm system billowing across the South killed at least six people in central Alabama and another in Georgia and knocked out power to tens of thousands on Thursday, while a tornado spawned by the system shredded the walls of homes, toppled roofs and uprooted trees in Selma.
+Authorities said a clearer picture of the extent of the damage and a search for additional victims would come Friday, when conditions were expected to clear.
+After the storm began easing Thursday night, tens of thousands of customers were without power across the two states.

+In Selma, a city etched in the history of the civil rights movement, the city council used lights from cellphones as they held a meeting on the sidewalk to declare a state of emergency.

-In Autauga County, Alabama, which is 41 miles (66 kilometers) northeast of Selma, at least six fatalities were confirmed and an estimated 40 to 50 homes were damaged or destroyed by storms that cut a strip across the county, said Ernie Baggett, the county's emergency management director.
+Six of the deaths were recorded Autauga County, Alabama, 41 miles (66 kilometers) northeast of Selma, where an estimated 40 homes were damaged or destroyed by a tornado that cut a 20-mile (32-kilometer) path across two rural communities, said Ernie Baggett, the county's emergency management director.

-At least 12 people were injured severely enough to be taken to hospitals by emergency responders, Baggett told The Associated Press, adding that he didn't know the extent of their injuries.
-He said crews were focused Thursday evening on cutting through downed trees to look for people who may need help.
+At least 12 people were injured severely enough to be taken to hospitals by emergency responders, Baggett told The Associated Press.
+He said crews were focused Thursday night on cutting through downed trees to look for people who may need help.

-"There are some houses that were completely destroyed that haven't been searched yet," Autauga County Coroner Buster Barber said late Thursday, adding that crews "are still in the process of searching through rubble."
+"This is the worst that I've seen here in this county," Baggett said of the damage.

-In Georgia, a passenger died when a tree fell on a vehicle in Jackson during the storm, Butts County Coroner Lacey Prue said.
+In Georgia, a passenger died when a tree fell on a vehicle in Jackson, Butts County Coroner Lacey Prue said.
 In the same county southeast of Atlanta, the storm appeared to have knocked a freight train off its tracks, officials said.

+Officials in Griffin, south of Atlanta, told local news outlets that multiple people had been trapped inside an apartment complex after trees fell on it.
+A Hobby Lobby store in the city partially lost its roof, while elsewhere in town firefighters cut a man loose who had been pinned for hours under a tree that fell on his house.
+The city imposed a curfew from 10 p.m.
+Thursday to 6 a.m.
+Friday.

-Nationwide, there were 33 separate tornado reports Thursday from the National Weather Service as of Thursday evening, with a handful of tornado warnings still in effect in Georgia, South Carolina and North Carolina.
-However, the reports were not yet confirmed and some of them could later be classified as wind damage after assessments are done in coming days.
+Nationwide, there were 33 separate tornado reports from the National Weather Service on Thursday, and Mississippi, Alabama, Georgia, Tennessee, Kentucky, South Carolina and North Carolina all saw tornado warnings for a time.
+The tornado reports were not yet confirmed and some of them could later be classified as wind damage after assessments are done in coming days.

-A few blocks past the city's famed Edmund Pettus Bridge, an enduring symbol of the voting rights movement, buildings were crumpled by the storm and trees blocked roadways.

-Selma Mayor James Perkins said no fatalities have been reported, but first responders were continuing to assess the damage.
+Selma Mayor James Perkins said no fatalities have been reported, but several people were seriously injured.
+First responders were continuing to assess the damage and officials hoped to get an aerial view of the city Friday morning.

 "We have a lot of downed power lines," he said.
 "There is a lot of danger on the streets."

+Mattie Moore was among Selma residents who picked up boxed meals offered by a charity downtown.

+"Thank God that we're here.
+It's like something you see on TV," Moore said of all the destruction.

-A city of about 18,000 residents, Selma is about 50 miles (80 kilometers) west of the Alabama capital city of Montgomery.
+A city of about 18,000 people, Selma is about 50 miles (80 kilometers) west of Montgomery, the Alabama capital.
 It was a flashpoint of the civil rights movement and where Alabama state troopers viciously attacked Black people advocating for voting rights as they marched across the Edmund Pettus Bridge on March 7, 1965.

-After the tornado passed, Krishun Moore emerged from her home to the sound of children crying and screaming.
-She and her mother encouraged the kids to keep screaming until they found the two of them on top of the roof of a damaged apartment.
-She estimated the kids were about 1 and 4 years old.
-Both of them are OK, she said through Facebook messenger.

-Malesha McVay drove parallel to the tornado with her family.
-She said it got less than a mile (less than 2 kilometers) from her home before suddenly turning.

 "It would hit a house, and black smoke would swirl up," she said.
 "It was very terrifying."